jimmieberg/alt-immutablejs-example/README.md

 # alt-immutablejs-example
-This repo is for me to learn React, ES2015, Alt and Immutable.js using Babel and Webpack.
+A small app written in React, ES2015, Alt and Immutable.js using Babel and Webpack.

 To build: